biruboto/gktaplister/README.md

 in, just in case.
 ► Fixed a bug in the spaceship spawning that prevented it from spawning from the left or top sides of the screen.

+[DB Editor]
+## v.1 07.24.25
+Core functionality working.
+Utility pulls beers from JSON, shows them in table.
+Can edit, add, remove beers.

+## v.12 07.25.25
+Added "card" system for individual beers.
+Selecting a single beer from the dropdown displays a "card" with fields for beer info plus a logo preview for editing single beers.

+## v.13 07.25.25
+ "Add beer" function creates blank card that user can fill out.
+Additional format tweaks to card system.

+## v.25 07.26.25
+Format tweaks.
+Added database backup function that creates copy of taplist with date and timestamp appended to file name.
+Added working status messages at top of screen ("Saved!"
+"Error saving..."
+"Database backed up, etc").

+## v.3 07.27.25
+Added "tapper" save animation.
+Switched from frame to time-based timing.
+Animation scaled 2X.
+Additional layout tweaks.

+## v.35 07.28.25
+Formatted "show all" table.
+Realized I may need to add a "beer ID" field to JSON to avoid sorting and indexing confusion.
+Might require rewrites of sections of all three parts.
+Began calling project "Taplister" and treating all three components as a single entity.

 To-do:
 ► Once onsite, blue side's formatting needs to be changed to accomodate a wooden bezel that partially